Learn more about Jira Cloud products, features, plans, and migration.

 Anonymous access to view and search for issues in a project

-- To allow users to view and search for issues in a project without logging in, add the Anyone group to the Browse Project permission in the permission scheme for the project.
+To allow users to view and search for issues in a project without logging in, add Public to the Browse Project permission in the permission scheme for the project.

 Anonymous access to create issues in a project

-- To allow users to create issues in a project without logging in, add the Anyone group to the Create Issue permission in the permission scheme for the project.
+To allow users to create issues in a project without logging in, add Public to the Create Issue permission in the permission scheme for the project.

-- To make sure users can't view issues in the project, verify that the Create Project permission is only granted to existing project roles, groups, users, or Any logged-in user.
+To make sure users can't view issues in the project, verify that the Create Issue permission is only granted to existing project roles, groups, users, or Any logged-in user.

 Any issue created by a user who's not logged in displays "Anonymous" for the reporter of the issue.